 Nevertheless, we are still left with this peculiarity .
 How could someone describing their work as a cancer, with an openly admitted powerful fear of death, dismiss the fear of death as a major part of our psychology.

 Clearly, he was wrong.
 It is not hard to find the fear of death constantly addressed in men’s thinking.
 It is usually transformed, put in a positive perspective.
 The best example is religion; to get rid of the fear of death, the Aztec’s practiced human sacrifice to appease the angry Gods.

-Not a problem.
-As it has been in more traditional religious expression,whatever bargaining, compromising, and self deception is required, the mind is up to the task.
-Faith, rather than common sense, or logic is required to sustain veracity.
+That is not a problem.
+Whatever bargaining, compromising, and self deception is required, the mind is up to the task.
+Faith and spirituality invariably trumps common sense and logic.